devMEremenko/XcodeBenchmark/ReadMe.md

 |      Hackintosh      |  i5-8400 2.8 Ghz 6-core |  32 | 512 |     |  11.6 | 10.15.6 |    409    |                |
 |       Ryzentosh      |  R5 3600 3.6 Ghz 6-core |  16 | 1TB |     |  11.7 | 10.15.6 |    312    |                |

 ## Set up

+**Since May 3, 2021, XcodeBenchmark must be used with Xcode 12.5 or above.**

 - Download and install [Xcode](https://apps.apple.com/us/app/xcode/id497799835).
 - Open Xcode and install `additional tools` (Xcode should suggest it automatically).